Alvarado, Texas: Government

-The city uses a council-manager government, with a mayor and six city council members representing three wards, one being the mayor pro-tem.
+The city uses a council-manager government, with a mayor and six city council members representing three wards, one being the mayor pro tempore.

-The city's 2009–10 general fund budget is $3.9 million.
+The city's 2009–10 general fund budget was $3.9 million.

 Education

 The city is served by the Alvarado Independent School District.
 There are no colleges or universities in Alvarado, although residents pay a Hill College maintenance tax and residents receive in-district student rates.